We can use metaphors about teachers to get deeper insights into what a teacher does with their day.

 2. A teacher is a coach.

 A teacher who is a coach is different to a teacher who is a gardener.
 When we think of coaches, we think of tough love.
-The coach pushes us to go beyond our limits.
+The coach has high expectations and pushes us to go beyond our limits.
 When we’re hurting, the coach tells us: “just a little more”.

 Of course, teachers aren’t coaches in quite the same way as sports coaches, but there are many overlaps that make this metaphor relevant and useful for reflecting on the role of an educator in the 21st Century.